-Unless otherwise specified in the award notice, no additional NSF prior written approvals beyond those specified in Appendix A and Article 15 are required.
+Unless otherwise specified in the award notice, no additional NSF prior written approvals beyond those specified in Appendix A and these terms and conditions are required.

 Requests for NSF prior written approval in the matrix specified above must be submitted via the use of NSF's electronic systems.
 Those prior approval requirements that do not already have a specific request type in NSF's electronic systems must be submitted via use of the "Other" category in Research.gov.